310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% bubble Souma %}
 Nay, we have yet to solve anything.
 I believe that the lecher will show himself if he heard the broadcast…

 Therefore, it would be wise for me to wait here.
-He and I will decide on what we must do next after we have grouped up.
+We will decide on what we must do next after we have grouped up.

 Well, what we must do is find Buchou-dono and check on his situation.
 That is our mission.